bradybellini/diingo/README.md

 // {
 //   name: "NVIDIA Corp",
-//   description: "NVIDIA ’s invention of the GPU in 1999 sparked the growth of the PC gaming market and has redefined ...",
+//   description: "NVIDIA ’s invention of the GPU in 1999 sparked the growth of the PC ...",
 //   exchangeCode: "NASDAQ",
 //   endDate: "2021-08-13",
 //   ticker: "NVDA",